 Select the application with the data matching issue under "Your Existing Applications."

 Use the menu on the left side of your screen to click on "Application Details."

 Note: You should see a full list of data matching issues that apply to you and your household listed under "Send Documents for Data Matching Issues."

 Follow the directions on the screen for each issue.

 You should still submit the documents.
 Your Marketplace coverage and savings may depend on it.

-- If you don't expect your income to change for 2016: You can provide your most recent tax return or W-2s.
+If you don't expect your income to change for the year you’re seeking coverage: You can provide your most recent tax return or W-2s.
 If you have a different job than you had last year but expect the same income, don't send documents that show income from your old job.
 Send recent pay stubs from the new job instead.
 See more details about acceptable income documents.

-- If you expect your income to go up or down in 2016: You can provide other documents, like recent pay stubs or a document that states when contract work will end or what your new wages will be.
+If you expect your income to go up or down for the year you’re seeking coverage: You can provide other documents, like recent pay stubs or a document that states when contract work will end or what your new wages will be.
 For a full list of documents you can use to verify your estimated income, refer to the table on page 8 of this document (PDF).